-We believe our technology will offer several advantages over current hair loss solutions.
-Traditional hair transplantation surgery requires the surgical removal of a prominent band of hair-bearing scalp from the back of the head, dissection of individual hair follicles and then implantation of these follicles into the balding region of the scalp.
+We believe our RCH-01 technology will offer several advantages over current hair loss solutions.
+Traditional hair transplant surgery requires the surgical removal of a prominent band of hair-bearing scalp from the back of the head.
+This band is then dissected into hair follicles consisting of one to three hairs which are then implanted into the balding region of the scalp.
 Often, a number of similar surgical procedures are required to achieve the desired result.
 In effect, surgical hair transplantation removes and redistributes a patient's own hair follicles to cover sections of bald scalp, leaving a longitudinal scar across the back of a patient's scalp where the strip of skin tissue carrying the hair follicles was removed.
-In follicular unit extraction ("FUE") transplants, the back of the scalp is left with multiple small round wound marks where the micro extractions have occurred.
+In follicular unit extraction ("FUE") transplants, follicular units are grafted from the donor area separately; leaving the back of the scalp with multiple small round wound marks where the micro extractions have occurred.
 The wounds from either procedure may or may not be visible depending on the skill of the surgeon.